-Another attempt to avoid the policy conflicts is to slice the network into pieces, providing isolated flow spaces for different network functions or tenants [2, 7, 15].
+Another attempt to avoid the policy conflicts is to slice the network into pieces, providing isolated flow spaces for different network functions or tenants (Al-Shabibi et al., 2014; Koponen et al., 2014; Drutskoy et al., 2013).
 However, such technique does not address the root cause of policy conflict: it is common to observe that more than one applications may be engaged in the same flow.
 Those applications will issue policies for sharing resources, e.g., overlapped flow space.